Kathy Griffin Blasts Julie Chen Over Les Moonves’ Alleged Treatment Of Janet Jackson

 — Kathy Griffin (@kathygriffin) September 9, 2018

 Griffin also revealed that when Moonves’ scandal first broke in July, she messaged Chen about the possibility of appearing on The Talk, but she never heard back.
 Griffin blew it off, saying she assumed Chen was “swamped with the scandal.”

-But over the past week, Griffin tweeted that her opinion of Chen has changed based on recent accounts about how the CBS host “has treated people from folks that I know personally” as well as a recent Huffington Post story which alleged that Moonves held a personal vendetta against Jackson following the Super Bowl scandal and was set on destroying her career.
+But over the past week, Griffin took to Twitter to share that her opinion of Chen has changed based on recent accounts about how the CBS host “has treated people from folks that I know personally” as well as a recent Huffington Post story which alleged that Moonves held a personal vendetta against Jackson following the Super Bowl scandal — and was set on destroying her career.

 Griffin shared a message she wrote to Julie Chen last week as a follow up to her unanswered offer to appear on The Talk.

 “You know what Julie?”
-She wrote.
-“I’ve changed my mind.
-F—- you and f—ing your misogynistic husband. … You two deserve each other.
-Bye b—h.”
+She wrote, “I’ve changed my mind.
+F*** you and f***ing your misogynistic husband… You two deserve each other.
+Bye b***h.”